 Many people contributed to the material in these labs.
 We extend our deepest thanks to all faculty and student contributors.
 If you would like to help improve these labs for future CSCI 150 classes, please reach out to your instructor.

-Stephen Checkoway, Adam Eck, Molly Q Feldman, Blair Rossetti, Alexa Sharp, Sam Taggart, Cynthia Taylor, Tom Wexler
+Stephen Checkoway, Adam Eck, Molly Q Feldman, Blair Rossetti, Alexa Sharp, Sam Taggart, Cynthia Taylor, Emily Wang, Tom Wexler

 Hannah Babe, Tara Bobinac, Meg Davis, William Knowles-Kellett, Mist Newman, Marilyn Recarte, Shiying Zheng